Authors of section

 Before inserting the arch bars, check the occlusion.
 There should be full interdigitation of the teeth with regular contacts.

-Determine if the patient has a normal occlusion or a preexisting malocclusion before taking the patient to the operating room.
+Determine if there is a normal occlusion or a preexisting malocclusion before taking the patient to the operating room.

 Check of occlusion